 - Though the Avengers have dominated the early going of AvX, Marvel's August solicitations suggest that things will shift dramatically by late summer: "Their numbers dwindling, the Avengers stage a daring raid on the X-Men’s prison to rescue their captive members" and "Time is running out as the Avengers are cornered in their last stronghold!"

 - This week in AR app enhancements: Along with the usual looks at black-and-white pages, Dr. Michael M. Shara of the American Museum of Natural History shows up in a video to explain how a planet could be destroyed.- Tony Stark is building a "Phoenix killer."
-Well, trying to.
+Well, trying to. - How cool (and handy) is this team-by-team recap page?

 -As each issue of Avengers vs. X-Men has been thus far, #4 was 22 story pages, instead of the now-standard 20.
 (Bonus!)